Reach your energy goals

 No matter what climate you live in, the outdoor temperature throughout the year varies.
 For some climates that means blazing summers that cool to frigid winters.
 What many people don’t realize is that the temperature below 20 to 30 feet below ground stays fairly consistent all year (regardless of climate or season).
 While air temperatures can vary greatly from day to night or winter to summer, the temperature just a few feet below the earth’s surface stays an average 50°-70°F year-round.
 The ground is a thermal resource that you can harvest with our geothermal installation and provide heating, cooling and hot water for your home or business.
 This is why geothermal energy is so efficient all year long!

 How you harvest the heating and cooling on your property depends on the needs of your home or business and the configuration of your property.
-Achieve has expertise in all designs for ground heat exchangers (GHE).
+As a leading geothermal installer, Achieve has significant expertise in all designs for ground heat exchangers (GHE).
 We customize our designs to match your specific project.
 The GHE is used to move heat energy to and from your building.
 It’s the heart of a geothermal system and its biggest advantage over ordinary heat pumps, air conditioners and fossil fuel furnaces.
 The type of GHE is based on available space, Geology, and installation costs for specific areas.

 Horizontal Closed Loops